 - Scenario Loading

-- Project Ares Trial version to share with friends and colleagues
+- Project Ares Demo version (opens new window) to share with friends and colleagues

 - TOOLING: Some of the tools within the Project Ares learning scenarios were down-level, which did not provide an up-to-date learning experience.